School visits to the States Chamber

-Children receive a leaflet before their visit (prepared by the Assistant Greffier and Publications Editor, using photos taken by our Registry Assistant and featuring the Assistant Greffier’s cartoon character Pierre the Pigeon) which give an overview of the work of the States.
+Children receive a leaflet before their visit (prepared by the Deputy Greffier and Publications Editor, using photos taken by our Registry Assistant and featuring the Deputy Greffier’s cartoon character, Pierre the Pigeon) which gives an overview of the work of the States.

-In 2011, 32 year 5 classes (a total of 996 children) visited the Chamber.
+In 2016, there were 42 visits by year 5 classes (a total of 973 children) to the Chamber.
 Each child was presented with a copy of their proposition, an Order Paper, an information sheet about the States member whose seat they had taken and a certificate to commemorate their involvement in the visit

 Children commented that seeing the Royal Mace and pressing the voting buttons were the highlights of their visit to the Chamber.

-The scheme is run by the Assistant Greffier, Lisa Hart, and the Cultural Development Officer, Rod McLoughlin, assisted by staff from the States Assembly Information Centre.
+The scheme is run by the Deputy Greffier, Lisa Hart, and the Cultural Development Officer, Rod McLoughlin, assisted by staff from the States Assembly Information Centre.